 Brown, Phil H.(born: 1872 - died: 1923)

 The Division of Negro Economics was established in 1918 to mobilize Negro workers and address their issues during World War I. The program came about after much pressure from Negro leaders.
-It was the first program to assist Negro workers and acted as an informal employment agency.
-George Haynes of the Urban League was named director, continuing in the post until the program was discontinued in 1921, when Haynes left the office.
+It was the first program to assist Negro workers, acting as an informal employment agency.
+George Haynes of the Urban League was named director, continuing in the post until the program was discontinued in 1921 when Haynes left the office.